bottlepy/bottle/apidoc/tutorial.rst

 The special method ``HEAD`` is used by clients to request meta-information about a resource, but without having to download the entire document.
 Bottle handles these automatically by falling back to the corresponding ``GET`` route.
 You don't have to specify any ``HEAD`` routes yourself.

 The non-standard ``ANY`` method works as a low priority fallback in bottle.
 Routes that listen to ``ANY`` requests will matches requests regardless of their HTTP method but only if no other more specific route is installed.
-This is helpful for *proxy-routes* that redirect requests to more specific sub-applications.
+This is helpful for *proxy-routes* that redirect requests to more specific sub-applications, but you should not use this in normal applications.

 To sum it up: ``HEAD`` requests fall back to ``GET`` routes and all requests fall back to ``ANY`` routes, if there is no matching route for the original request method.